macdeacon99/terraform-training-jamfpro/hack_day_1/README.md

 No other documentation, templates, or starter code will be provided.
 Your Terraform configurations, structure, and approach are entirely up to you.

+Each team or individual will require the following:

+- Development Environment (VS Code, Terraform and Git)
+- A GitHub Account
+- Completed the GitHub setup steps below

 **You will need to:**

 1. Create a local user account in your Jamf Pro tenant.